cabonkasia/homework-wk-3-Computer-Selection-List/README.md

 It is a react-redux app which allows you to choose a model from a drop-down menu and add it to a list above.

-This project was bootstrapped with `create-eact-app`
+This project was bootstrapped with `create-react-app`

 ## Built with:
 - React with Redux